 IRB Committee 1 is responsible for the full review of human subjects research protocols submitted by faculty/staff for all colleges except the C.T.
-Bauer School of Business and the College of Liberal Arts and Social Sciences (CLASS).
+Bauer School of Business, The Kathrine G. McGovern College of the Arts and the College of Liberal Arts and Social Sciences (CLASS).
 Exceptions: The HHP Department of CLASS submits to IRB 1; all FDA-regulated research is also reviewed by IRB 1, regardless of college.

 |Submission Deadlines||IRB 1 Meeting Dates|

 |Friday, September 1, 2017||Friday, September 15, 2017|

 |Wednesday, November 22, 2017||Friday, December 8, 2017|

 |Friday, January 5, 2018||Friday, January 19, 2018|